KyleMayes/vulkanalia/tutorial/book/src/overview.md

 ) -> VkResult<Vec<ExtensionProperties>>;
 ```

-These command wrappers simplify usage of Vulkan commands by handling the need to call some commands twice such as in this case as well as capturing the fallibility of the underlying command by returning a (Rust) `Result` (`VkResult<T>` in this case is a type alias for `Result<T, vk::Result>`).
+These command wrappers simplify usage of Vulkan commands by handling the need to call some commands twice such as in this case as well as capturing the fallibility of the underlying command by returning a (Rust) `Result` ([`VkResult<T>`](https://docs.rs/vulkanalia/latest/vulkanalia/type.VkResult.html) in this case is a type alias for `Result<T, vk::Result>`).
 Note that the `layer_name` argument is optional, a fact which is defined by the Vulkan API Registry but cannot be indicated by a C function signature alone.

 You likely noticed the `&self` parameter in the above command wrapper.
 These command wrappers are defined in traits which are implemented for types exposed by `vulkanalia`.
 The traits can be separated into two categories: version traits and extension traits.
 The version traits offer command wrappers for the commands which are a standard part of Vulkan whereas the extension traits offer command wrappers for the commands which are defined as part of Vulkan extensions.

-For example, the above command wrapper is in the `vk::EntryV1_0` trait since it is a standard Vulkan command that is part of Vulkan 1.0 and is not dependent on a valid Vulkan instance or version (as described in the previous section).
+For example, the above command wrapper is in the [`vk::EntryV1_0`](https://docs.rs/vulkanalia/latest/vulkanalia/vk/trait.EntryV1_0.html) trait since it is a standard Vulkan command that is part of Vulkan 1.0 and is not dependent on a valid Vulkan instance or version (as described in the previous section).

-A Vulkan device command that was added in Vulkan 1.2 would be in the `vk::Device1_2` trait. `vk::KhrSurfaceExtension` is an example of an extension trait that we will be using in future chapters to call Vulkan commands that are defined as part of the [`VK_KHR_surface`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VK_KHR_surface.html) extension.
+A Vulkan device command that was added in Vulkan 1.2 would be in the [`vk::DeviceV1_2`](https://docs.rs/vulkanalia/latest/vulkanalia/vk/trait.DeviceV1_2.html) trait. [`vk::KhrSurfaceExtension`](https://docs.rs/vulkanalia/latest/vulkanalia/vk/trait.KhrSurfaceExtension.html) is an example of an extension trait that we will be using in future chapters to call Vulkan commands that are defined as part of the [`VK_KHR_surface`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VK_KHR_surface.html) extension.

 These traits are defined for types which contain both the loaded commands and the required Vulkan instance or device (if any).
 These types have been lovingly hand-crafted and are not part of the generated Vulkan bindings in the `vk` module of `vulkanalia`.
 They will be used in future chapters and are the `Entry`, `Instance`, and `Device` structs and can be found in the `Structs` section of the [`vulkanalia` documentation](https://docs.rs/vulkanalia).